 05 of 14

-Soy sauce is indispensable in all things Asian, (and kids on the whole seem to really like the basic flavors of Asian food), but also interesting as an ingredient in recipes that aren’t particularly Asian in tone.
+Soy sauce is indispensable in all things Asian (and kids on the whole seem to really like the basic flavors of Asian food), but is also interesting as an ingredient in recipes that aren’t particularly Asian.
 It can be used in cooking and as a condiment.
 Soy sauce is produced by fermenting soybeans along with water and salt, and often some sort of grain.
 The fermented soybean paste is then pressed to extract the liquid soy sauce.
-It’s is a traditional ingredient in East and Southeast Asian cuisines and the base of teriyaki sauce, but it can add a pop of flavor and a rich saltiness to all kinds of dishes if used sparingly.
+It’s a traditional ingredient in East and Southeast Asian cuisines and the base of teriyaki sauce, but it can add a pop of flavor and a rich saltiness to all kinds of dishes if used sparingly.

-You can use less-sodium soy sauce on a regular basis because you still get the rich flavor, but with less salt.
+You can use low-sodium soy sauce on a regular basis because you still get the rich flavor, but with less salt.
 You can dilute regular soy sauce to cut back on the salt, using a 2/3 soy sauce to 1/3 water ratio.

 06 of 14